 How to Best Use AirTags To Track Your Luggage

 Wondering how to use AirTags to track your checked bags?
-While the airline you fly may have bag tracking, it’s always good to have control of the monitoring right on your own device.
-After setting them up, your first option is choosing whether you want to put the AirTags in or out of your luggage.
+While the airline you fly may have bag tracking, it's always good to have control of the monitoring right on your own device.
+After setting them up, your first option is whether to put the AirTags in or out of your luggage.
 They are safer in the luggage, but the sound and tracking will be a little better outside the bag.
+After losing one in Costa Rica, I now keep ours inside the suitcase.

 Once you check your bags, you can track them in real-time to see if they are moving.
-While you may not be able to do anything if the bags aren’t loaded onto your aircraft, you will have peace of mind if you see that they are loaded.
+While you may not be able to do anything if the bags aren't loaded onto your aircraft, you will have peace of mind once you see they are.

-When you land and head to the baggage claim area, you’ll be able to search for your checked baggage.
+When you land and head to the baggage claim area, you can search for your checked baggage.
 On our recent flight, we landed in Orlando and saw that our bags were still in Boston.
-We were able to immediately go to the lost luggage area and place a claim, rather than wait for all of the bags to come out.
+We were able to go to the lost luggage area immediately and file a claim, rather than wait for all the bags to come out.
 On our Portugal trip, many guests had lost luggage and we were at the very front of that line because we knew our bags were still in Paris.

-At the lost luggage area in Orlando, the representative thought that perhaps our checked luggage had made it on the next flight, and was mid-air.
-However, once we told her that we had AirTags attached to each bag, we were able to confirm that they hadn’t yet made it on a flight.
+At the lost luggage area in Orlando, the representative thought that perhaps our checked luggage had made it on the next flight and was in the air.
+However, once we told her we had AirTags attached to each bag, we were able to confirm they hadn't yet been on a flight.

 The next day, we had hoped our bags had made it on the first flight out of Boston.
 I was able to check the bags and see that they had moved and were on a plane.
 Because we were getting on a cruise that afternoon, we went to baggage claim and were able to retrieve the bags right from the carousel.

-In Portugal, our lost luggage situation was a bit direr, as there were rooms and rooms of lost luggage and they weren’t able to 100% identify that our bags were there.
+In Portugal, our lost luggage situation was a bit dire, as there were room after room of lost luggage, and they weren't able to 100% identify that our bags were there.
 I showed the rep my phone screen confirming that the bags were there, and we pinged them to find the lost luggage.

 There is also the option for your phone to notify you if you are separated from your item.
-I find that functionality to be a little annoying when traveling because my luggage is almost always left behind in a hotel.
-It’s very easy to toggle on and off as you need it.
+I find that functionality a little annoying when traveling because my luggage is almost always left behind at the hotel.
+It's very easy to toggle on and off as needed.

 Shopping for AirTags and Cases

 AirTags can be purchased before you need them.
-Just be sure to keep that protective plastic cover on the battery until you are ready to use them.
+Just be sure to keep that protective plastic cover on the battery until you are ready to use it.
 That will preserve the battery life.

 They are sold individually or in sets of four.
 I'd also recommend getting an AirTag holder for each one so you don't lose them.
 These can also be used as holders if you are keeping them outside your luggage.